joostvangils/BPMN_RPA/README.md

 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/BPMN_RPA/Images/Instantiate_class2.PNG" height="100" width="400" ></a><br>

 #### Passing input to the WorkflowEngine
-You can pass input to the WorkflowEnging by using the 'input_parameter' argument.
+You can pass input to the WorkflowEngine by using the 'input_parameter' argument.
 Please note that it is only possible to pass a single object to the WorkflowEngine.
 Wrap all your inputs into a single object (like: dictionary or custom object) to pass multiple values to the WorkflowEngine.
 ```Python
 myObject = ['this could be', 'any', 'type', 'of', 'object']
 engine = WorkflowEngine(input_parameter=myObject)
 ```
-Call the internal 'get_input_parameter' function to retreive this input value and assign it to a variable name for later use in your flow:<br>
+Call the internal 'get_input_parameter' function to retrieve this input value and assign it to a variable name for later use in your flow:<br>
 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/BPMN_RPA/Images/Get_input_parameter.PNG" height="100" width="400" ></a><br>

-When starting a Workflow from the commandline, you may use the 'As_ditcionary' option in the 'Get input paramater' Shape of your Flow with the value 'True' to convert the string input to a dictionary object.
+When starting a Workflow from the commandline, you may use the 'As_dictionary' option in the 'Get input parameter' Shape of your Flow with the value 'True' to convert the string input to a dictionary object.
 P.e.:
 ```console
 c:\> python BPMN_RPA_Starter.py test.xml "{\"key1\": \"value1\",\"key2\": \"value2\"}"
 ```